Return to site

 Feeling Your Own Power

-Confidence, clarity, and calm are not gifts.
-They are skills.
-They are built one breath at a time, one repetition at a time, one debrief at a time — and the work begins long before the moment that asks for them.
+Built one breath at a time.
+One repetition at a time.
+One debrief at a time.
+The work begins long before the moment that asks for it.

 Maxie Baughan, Spring of 1962